renuka98/domination_detection/README.md

 3. H3: A destructive form of domination in a crowdsourcing initiative occurs when the constructive contributions of participants is often excluded by a relatively small number of participants.

+For the analysis, we used the UMDWikipedia Dataset that can be found at https://www.cs.umd.edu/~vs/vews/